THE YEARLY READER

 Yet they did have their similarities.

 Both had flamboyant, if not self-serving, personalities, never afraid to flaunt their traits.
-They had both made earlier contributions to baseball in ways few people realize: Ruth as a star pitcher for the Boston Red Sox, Landis as a judge whose 1915 ruling on the Federal League laid the roots for the game’s antitrust exemption.
+They had both made earlier contributions to baseball in ways few people realize: Ruth as a star pitcher for the Boston Red Sox, Landis as a judge whose 1915 ruling on the Federal League helped lay the roots for the game’s antitrust exemption.

 And it would be these two men who, starting in 1920, would essentially define the game of baseball for generations to come.